 “The most dynamic section of the first phase of the High Line slices through the Chelsea neighborhood at an angle, purposely bringing visitors to the edge of the trestle platform, which varies considerably in width (30 to 88 feet), and engages them with the diverse architecture of a mixed use neighborhood by using an integrated vocabulary of complex elements.

 “One moves through a sequence of difference spaces, each varying in style, character, and the nature of the plantings.
 The walks are a system of concrete planks with open joints interlocking like the tines of a fork with the former railroad tracks, which were disassembled and then rebuilt within the park.
 Horticultural displays of spectacular perennials, shrubs and trees dominate.
-A diverse palette is used, primarily of native trees, shrubs, grasses and perennials, with a range of textures and colors, and adaptable to a harsh, exposed environment,” (Cantor, 2013).
+A diverse palette is used, primarily of native trees, shrubs, grasses and perennials, with a range of textures and colors, and adaptable to a harsh, exposed environment.”
+Cantor, Greenroofs.com 2013

-The High Line has won many awards; up to this point it had been awarded the 2010 International EGHN Award from the European Garden Heritage Network and the 2010 Honor Award for General Design for The High Line, Section 1 from the ASLA.
+Phase 1 of the High Line had won many awards including the 2010 International EGHN Award from the European Garden Heritage Network and the 2010 Honor Award for General Design for The High Line, Section 1 from the ASLA.
 Also in 2010, Friends of the High Line received the International Green Roof Association (IGRA) Green Roof Leadership Award 2010, presented to Dr. John H. Alschuler, Jr., and Robert Hammond and Joshua David, founders of Friends of the High Line, were awarded the “Jane Jacobs Medal” by the Rockefeller Foundation; the organization itself was given the “Doris C. Freedman Award.”

 According to NYCEDC, the total estimated cost of all three phases is about $187.3 million.
 One of the most expensive parks ever constructed, the High Line is also one of Manhattan’s most popular destinations and receives 5 million visitors per year.
 From an overgrown abandoned railroad trestle to a delightful changing panorama of self-seeded landscape and re-introduced indigenous vegetation, original and restored rails, and contemporary artwork to a wide variety places for relaxation and enjoyment, the iconic High Line and is dearly loved as a remarkable landscaped city park in the air.